-Anesthesia is used during surgeries and other medical procedures to control pain while maintaining the patient’s breathing, blood pressure, heart rate, and blood flow.
-Physicians who specialize in anesthesiology in the Military administer or supervise the administration of anesthetics to patients during medical procedures.
-They determine which anesthetics to use (e.g., local, regional, general), considering factors such as the patient’s condition and the operation or procedure to be performed.
-They coordinate with surgeons prior to, during, and immediately after the operation, and keep records of patient condition.Explore this career outside the military
+Anesthesiologists determine which anesthetics to use (e.g., local, regional, general), considering factors such as the patient’s condition and the operation or procedure to be performed.
+They coordinate with surgeons and keep records of the patient’s condition.Explore this career outside the Military

 Anesthesiologists in the Military

 Military salaries include a lot more than just base pay.